aaloni/NewsAPP/README.md

 o Save articles in local database.  **Done!**

-o User can add/remove articles to his favorite list.
+o User can add/remove articles to his favorite list.  **Done!**

+***Notes***
+- To create a superuser account:
+  * python manage.py createsuperuser
+- To see all features (Favorite, Save Articles,.. ) you need to register.
+- To add to favorite, you need to save articles first then go to the "Articles Database".
+- To browse your favorite (Add or Remove) go to Favourites.

+*This project has been done by Abdullah Almutairi as interview project for Takamol Holding*